 Answer: Mobility, as flexibility comes under the mobility umbrella.

-Vata types have the least amount of stability and should take particular caution when 'stretching'.
-Pitta types may injure themselves more, but they have adequate strength for it not to be particularly dangerous: apart from the usual pulled muscles.
-Pitta types can create more problems over a longer period of time, just like a Vata type.
+Air types have the least amount of stability and should take particular caution when 'stretching'.
+Fire types may injure themselves more, but they have adequate strength for it not to be particularly dangerous: apart from the usual pulled muscles.
+Pitta types can create more problems over a longer period of time, just like an air type.

 If you are a dancer, yes, you may need more of a range of motion, but most of us do not need it if we do not use it.

 It's simple really; if you're weak, get strong, and if you're strong, get mobile.
 If you don't use it, you don't need it.

 What earthly benefit can you derive from placing your legs behind your head?!